About Kachuwa

 Introduction

 Based in Colorado, Kachuwa Impact Fund (pronounced KAW-choo-wuh) is an investment cooperative and public benefit corporation.
-Kachuwa's primary business activity is owning and operating “impact real estate,” and its secondary business activity is investing in privately held “impact companies.”
+Kachuwa's primary business activity is owning and operating private “impact real estate,” and its secondary business activity is investing in privately held “impact companies.”
 As a cooperative, Kachuwa is democratically owned and controlled by its members.
 By design, at least 60% of Kachuwa’s assets are real estate and no more than 40% of its assets are investments.
 Kachuwa is an open-ended, “evergreen" fund, and it is similar to a Real Estate Investment Trust (REIT) combined with a mutual fund whose diversified holdings have a positive impact on society and the environment.
 Kachuwa’s goal is not to maximize financial return at any cost; instead, it is to create positive impact while earning reasonable, non-extractive returns for its members.
 Consequently, Kachuwa’s investors tend to be people who are seeking private investment opportunities that prioritize social and environmental impact rather than the short-sighted, bottom line focus for which Wall Street is known.

 What is a Cooperative PBC?